 - As a hosted solution, we regularly improve our system and update security patches.
 Non-critical system updates will be installed at predetermined times, while critical application updates are performed ad hoc using rolling deployment to maximize system performance and minimize disruption.
 All updates and patches will be evaluated in a virtual production environment before implementing.

-- All PhysioQ users are informed of new PhysioQ version rollouts, with information on changes and potential feature updates.
+- All Labfront users are informed of new Labfront version rollouts, with information on changes and potential feature updates.

 Vulnerability and Security Testing

-- PhysioQ performs regular Vulnerability Assessments once a month.
+- Labfront performs regular Vulnerability Assessments once a month.
 Additional internal security testing is performed on the testing environment before the code is merged into a master repository.

 User Login and Session Security